danielyxie/bitburner/doc/source/netscripthacknetnodeapi.rst

     Returns the cost of upgrading the RAM of the specified Hacknet Node *n* times.

+    If an invalid value for *n* is provided, then this function returns 0.
+If the specified Hacknet Node is already at max RAM, then Infinity is returned.

 getCoreUpgradeCost
 ------------------
 .. js:function:: getCoreUpgradeCost(i, n)